Where to go river tubing in Ontario

 Where to stay: The park offers both serviced and basic sites for camping plus a large splashpad so families can make it a multi-day, water-filled vacation.

-Ottawa City Rafting
+Ottawa City Rafting in Ottawa

 Experience a guided tubing adventure on mini rapids and flat waters down the Ottawa River from Bates Island to the Canadian War Museum.
 Witness the beautiful views of the Capital and Parliament as you float, paddle or swim to the shoreline.